What is the Waumandee Time Trials?

 What is the history of this event?

 What is now known as the Waumandee Time Trials started as the Waumandee Hillclimb in 2012.
 Originally sponsored by the Minnesota Austin-Healey Club (MAHC), the Waumandee Hillclimb was the brainchild of Tom Hazen, a longtime member and former president of MAHC.
-From 2003 to 2012, Mr. Hazen successfully ran the annual “Healey Hillclimb at Afton Alps” at a ski resort in Minnesota near the Twin Cities.
+From 2003 to 2012, Mr. Hazen successfully ran the annual “Healey Hillclimb at Afton Alps” at a ski resort near the Twin Cities.
 Unfortunately, a change in policy by the local town board ended the Afton event, but Mr. Hazen had already envisioned moving the hillclimb to a longer and more desirable course out in the “middle of nowhere” in the beautiful Driftless Area of western Wisconsin.
-The Waumandee Time Trials is now run under the auspices of Vintage Time Trials LLC, a company that Mr. Hazen formed to celebrate the joy of driving vintage cars.
+The Waumandee Time Trials is now run under the auspices of Vintage Time Trials LLC, a company that Mr. Hazen formed to celebrate the joy of driving vintage vehicles.

 How did you find that incredible road?